 Talking to him was comfortable as if this man was not a stranger I had met all of 5 minutes ago.
 Generally, I would be a pile of nerves and anxiety, but this meeting had me feeling peaceful.

 “ Why did you quit?
 Get in trouble for not listening? ” he joked, poking at his cheesecake.
 It was an odd pairing, bitter coffee, sweet cake but maybe bittersweet was his vibe.
-He glanced from his pink treat to me then back.
+He glanced from his pink treat to men then back.
 He finally pierced the creamy dessert, breaking off a piece and offering it to me.
-I opened my mouth to refuse, but he gently pushed the fork past my lips as soon as it open.
+I opened my mouth to refuse but as soon as it open, he gently pushed the fork past my lips.
 I was shocked at the level of boldness but I was not going to complain.
 By the time I met his eyes, he was already looking at me, gauging my response.

 A slight veil of worry decorated his angelic features, knowing he had overstepped the boundary between strangers.
 The veil was replaced with relief when I smiled at him.
 I’m not sure why, but every part of my heart wanted me to comfort him.